sixty-north/cosmic-ray/docs/source/tutorials/distributed/index.rst

 Distinct copies of the code
 ---------------------------

-Cosmic Ray mutation works by actually modifying the code on disk.
+As mentioned earlier, Cosmic Ray mutation works by actually modifying the code on disk.
 As such, multiple workers can't share a single copy of the code; their mutations would interfere with one another.
 So we need to make sure each worker has a copy of the code under test.

 For this example, we'll manually copy the files around: